Marshall's AirPods Pro-style earbuds look good – but the battery life doesn't deliver

 - AirPods Pro vs AirPods: what's the difference?

-They also come with what Marshall calls an "outstanding battery life" – but we'd describe it as average, at best.
+That all sounds promising, but we'd describe the battery life as average, at best.
 You get 20 hours in total, with 4.5 hours of playback from the earbuds themselves.

 That's about the same as the AirPods Pro, but Apple's noise-cancelling earbuds are a good two years older than the Marshall Motif ANC.
 Plus, there are plenty of true wireless earbuds that offer far longer battery lives, such as the Sennheiser Momentum True Wireless 2, which offer 35 hours in total.
 And yes, they come with noise cancellation as well.